-On May 31, 2013, an EF3 tornado hit the town of El Reno, Oklahoma.
-The El Reno tornado was the strongest tornado ever recorded, with wind speeds reaching up to 296 mph and a record-breaking two-and-a-half-mile width.
+On May 31, 2013, an EF3 tornado hit the central Oklahoma town of El Reno.
+The El Reno tornado was the strongest ever recorded, with wind speeds reaching 296 mph and a record-breaking 2.6-mile width.
 The tornado was part of a more extensive storm system that had produced several other tornadoes across the Midwest.

 How did the tornado affect El Reno?